gmac/graphql-breadth-exec/README.md

 ## Prototype usage

 This is an extremely early prototype that demonstrates basic breadth-first concepts.
-It outlines the core engine flow using batched sets, and includes a basic scope-local promissory workflow.
+It outlines the core engine flow using batched sets, and includes a basic many-to-one promissory workflow.
 These patterns are being matured for real production use in [graphql-ruby](https://github.com/rmosolgo/graphql-ruby/pull/5509).
 To experiment with this prototype, you can setup a `GraphQL::BreadthExec::FieldResolver`:

 ```ruby
 class MyFieldResolver < GraphQL::BreadthExec::FieldResolver